Celebrity Spotlight On Mental Health: Schizophrenia Spectrum Disorder

 Mental health support for the caregiver of people with schizophrenia or bipolar disorder

-Just as you'd encourage your loved one to prioritize a healthy lifestyle, try to maintain nutritious eating habits, exercise regularly, and get enough sleep.
-This can help you cultivate energy and build the resilience necessary for handling challenges that may arise.
+• Maintaining nutritious eating habits, exercising regularly, and getting enough sleep to cultivate energy and build the resilience necessary for handling challenges that may arise.

-Finally, set realistic expectations for yourself and focus on what you can control.
+Set realistic expectations for yourself and focus on what you can control.
+The importance of awareness for schizophrenia and other mental health conditions is understanding that support is important, but must also be tempered with self-care.
 If you find that you often engage in self-criticism for being stressed or overwhelmed, try positive self-talk and self-compassion instead.
 Caregiving can be difficult; treat yourself with the same understanding and kindness you would offer to others.

 If you have difficulty maintaining this perspective and you're struggling to cope with the demands of caregiving, consider seeking support from a therapist.
 A mental health professional can provide tools and strategies to manage stress and improve well-being.